DINO in the Room: Leveraging 2D Foundation Models for 3D Segmentation: Method

 \subsection{Distillation}

 While injecting DINOv2 features directly into the 3D backbone can significantly boost segmentation performance, relying on calibrated images at inference time may be restrictive in certain real-world scenarios.
-To address situations where only 3D data can be used at test time, we propose a distillation scheme (\oursdist{}) to transfer knowledge from the frozen 2D encoder into a pure 3D model.
+To address situations where only 3D data can be used at test time, we propose a distillation scheme (\oursdist{}) to transfer 2D knowledge into a pure 3D model as a pretraining step.

 \PAR{Pretraining via 2D-to-3D Alignment.} During pretraining, we first match 3D points to 2D patches and assign per-point DINOv2 features $\vb{X}^\text{2D}$ as described in \cref{sec:method:injection}.
 We then feed only the point cloud into the 3D backbone, but instead of predicting segmentation logits, the network's final linear layer regresses the DINOv2 features.
 For each point \(\vb{p}_i\), we denote the predicted feature by \(\vb{x}_i^\text{pred}\) and the corresponding DINOv2 target feature by \(\vb{x}_i^\text{2D}\).
 We minimize the following cosine similarity loss~\cite{Peng2023OpenScene}, averaged over all visible points: